-- 1. we have been or are to be a participant; - 2. the amount involved exceeded or will exceed the lesser of \$120,000 or one percent of the average of our total assets at May 31, 2022 and 2021; and - 3. any of our directors, executive officers, or holders of more than 5% of our capital stock, or any immediate family member of, or person sharing the household with, any of these individuals, had or will have a direct or indirect material interest.
+- a. we have been or are to be a participant; - b. the amount involved exceeded or will exceed the lesser of \$120,000 or one percent of the average of our total assets at May 31, 2023 and 2022; and - c. any of our directors, executive officers, or holders of more than 5% of our capital stock, or any immediate family member of, or person sharing the household with, any of these individuals, had or will have a direct or indirect material interest.